CharlesIrvineKC/mozart/guides/task_types.md

 ```

-Now define a process model with a single service task and assign it to a variable:
+Now define a process model with a parallel task and two user tasks.
+When the parallel completes, the two user tasks should be opened in parallel.

 ```
 model = %ProcessModel{